emailverifyapicom/jQuery-plugin/README.md

 [Click here to request a license][1].

 ### Advanced Usage
 Every part of the plugin's functionality configurable in the easiest way possible.
 Here are some examples of what can be done.
-The fill list of options are in the next section.
+The full list of options are in the 'All Options' section below.

 ```html
 <script type="text/javascript">